 As you grow older and move through the various stages in life, your financial needs and goals are going to change and shift with you.
 Whether you have concerns about health care, college costs for your children, or maintaining enough money to maintain your lifestyle through retirement, it’s important to have clear objectives surrounding your financial well-being and not leave it up to chance.

-- Utilize your company 401(k) plan.
-Start by putting a MINIMUM of 10% of your gross income into your 401(k) and if you can do more, go for it.
-In 2014, the maximum contribution is $23,000; if you’re age 50 and over, you can put away an additional $5,000.
+Start by putting a minimum of 10% of your gross income into your 401(k)—and if you can do more, go for it.
 Anything your employer puts in on top of that is icing on the cake!
-Your money will come out of your check pretax, and you won’t have to pay capital gains year to year.
+Your money will come out of your check pre-tax, and you won’t have to pay capital gains year to year.

 Regardless of your martial or breadwinning status, starting your financial plan now is the only option to secure control of your finances for the future.
-The actions you take today will affect your tomorrow.
-We leave out off the confusing language and financial jargon.
-We just want to connect with you and help you plan your long-term financial success.
-Contact us today to start the planning process!
+The actions you take today will affect your tomorrow!